 - Projects must have been completed after January 1, 2022.

 Direct questions related to the eligibility of your film or video to the Selection Committee at email@example.com.

 Feature length and short films of all genres will be considered including dramatic, documentary, experimental, animation, and music videos.
 A pre-selection committee will screen official entries prior to recommendation to the final programming committee.
 Preference is given to regional or national premieres, as well as to films that have not screened theatrically in Austin or on national television in the USA prior to the festival.

 Disclosure of all screenings is a prerequisite of application.
 Films that have screened in Austin, films that have been broadcast with coverage in Austin, and films that are available for viewing openly online are almost always ineligible for festival selection.
 Failure to disclose a film’s screening history, even if this history changes after submission, may affect the festival’s final programming decision; this may include canceling the participation of a film after it has been selected for the festival, to protect the integrity of the program.

 The Cine Las Americas Film Festival Programming Department reserves the right to determine the eligibility and final programming decision of any submission.

 As a celebration of young filmmakers, Cine Las Americas presents “Emergencia,” a special competitive section open to youth filmmakers ages 19 and under.
 Original film, video and music video productions are accepted.
-Students and interns who participate in Cine Las Americas bilingual media education programs produce this section of the festival.

 For all works where the spoken language is not English, English subtitles and/or narration are required.